Skip to content

 Purpose

-This playbook consolidates security-critical configuration settings across Power Platform, Copilot Studio, and M365 Admin Center into a single reviewable hardening baseline.
+This playbook consolidates security-critical configuration settings across Power Platform, Microsoft Copilot Studio, and the Microsoft 365 admin center into a single reviewable hardening baseline.
 It enables FSI organizations to proactively verify their configuration posture across agent authentication, audit logging, content moderation, RBAC, environment governance, and AI feature access — addressing the settings most commonly flagged by security posture assessments.

 Applies to: All zones; baseline settings apply organization-wide, with stricter requirements for Zone 2/3 environments.